 Duties of Editor in Chief (Editor) and Guest Editor(s)

-Editor/Guest Editor(s) are responsible for the journal's content and for ensuring the integrity of all work published in it.
+Editor/Guest Editor(s) are responsible for the journal's content and ensuring the integrity of all published work.

-- Publication Decisions: The Editor/Guest Editor(s) have the right to decide whether to accept or reject a manuscript concerning the significance, originality, and clarity of the manuscript and its relevance to the journal.
+- Publication Decisions: The Editor/Guest Editor(s) have the right to decide whether to accept or reject a manuscript concerning its significance, originality, clarity and relevance to the journal.

-- Anti-plagiarism: the Editor scans any submitted article with Turinitin software to detect similarities and potential plagiarism.
+- Anti-plagiarism: the Editor scans any submitted article with Turnitin software to detect similarities and potential plagiarism.

-- Review of Manuscripts: “European Journal of Islamic Finance” follows a double-blind review process, whereby Authors do not know Reviewers and vice versa.
-The Editor/Guest Editor(s) are responsible for securing timely, independent and anonymous peer review from suitably qualified reviewers who have no disqualifying competing interests of all manuscripts submitted to the journal.
-In addition, the Editor/Guest Editor(s) are responsible for ensuring that the journal has access to an adequate number of competent reviewers.
+- Review of Manuscripts: “European Journal of Islamic Finance” follows a double-blind review process, whereby Authors do not know the Reviewers and vice versa.
+The Editor/Guest Editor(s) are responsible for securing timely, independent and anonymous peer reviews from suitably qualified reviewers who have no disqualifying competing interests in all manuscripts submitted to the journal.
+In addition, the Editor/Guest Editor(s) are responsible for ensuring that the journal has access to adequate competent reviewers.
 The journal will acknowledge reviewers at the end of each year.
-Reviewers’ list is public on the journal website.
+The reviewers’ list is public on the journal website.

 - Confidentiality of submitted material: The Editor/Guest Editor(s) and the editorial staff will ensure that systems are in place to ensure the confidentiality and protection from misuse of material submitted to the journal while under review and the protection of authors’ and reviewers’ identities and will themselves take all reasonable steps to preserve the confidentiality of authors’ and reviewers’ identities.

 - Disclosure: The Editor/Guest Editor(s) should ensure that submitted manuscripts are processed confidentially.
-No content of the manuscripts will be disclosed to anyone other than the corresponding author, reviewers, as appropriate.
+No content of the manuscripts will be disclosed to anyone other than the corresponding author or reviewers, as appropriate.